dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 This creates a folder for your application, configures its layout, and installs required dependencies.
 If successful, it should print `Application initialized successfully!`.
+By default, `init` instantiates a "Hello, Database!" application which greets users and tracks the count of greetings per user.

 ### Getting Started

-By default, `dbos-sdk init` instantiates a "Hello, Database!" application which greets users and tracks the count of greetings per user.
-First, we'll show you how to build and run it, then we'll show you how to extend it with more powerful features.

 Before you can launch your app, you need a database.
-DBOS works with any Postgres database, but to make things easier, we've provided a nifty script that starts a Docker Postgres container and creates a database:
+DBOS works with any Postgres database, but to make things easier, we've provided a script that launches Postgres in a Docker container:

 <Tabs groupId="operating-systems">
   <TabItem value="mac" label="macOS">